panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 ## 3. A good use case

-Imagine you have a component that renders a big list of items:
+You have a component `<MyBigList>` that renders a big list of items:

 ```jsx
 import useSearch from './fetch-items';